 Figure 8.
-Detail of high-resolution 3D model
+Detail of the high-resolution 3D model.

-The result is a very high-resolution model and with a greater definition of detail than that obtained through photogrammetry (Figg.5-8).
-For this reason, the 3D model exported in .ply format is extremely heavy and it is possible to handle it only using advanced computational resources.
+The result is a very high-resolution model with a greater definition of detail than that obtained through photogrammetry(Figures 5–8).
+For this reason, exporting the 3D model in PLY format creates an extremely large file that requires advanced computational resources.

-Thus, it has been splitted into two parts: base and back, halving the size.
-Thanks to this solution it is possible to manage the two .ply files even through a low-performance PC.
+Thus, it has been split into two parts, base and back, halving the size.
+Thanks to this solution, it is possible to manage the two PLY files using even a low-performance PC.

 UNWRAPPING AND INTEGRATION TECHNIQUES

-In agreement with the curator of the museum, one of the goal of the survey in structured light was to obtain a 3D model that would make it easier to read the bas-reliefs on the back and base of the Corsini Throne.
-In fact, in addition to its function, the complex iconography on the base still remains to be clarified, a question that still feeds the scientific debate.
+In agreement with the curator of the museum, one of the goals of the structured light survey was to obtain a 3D model that would make it easier to read the bas-reliefs on the back and base of the Corsini Throne.

+In fact, the significance of the complex iconography on the base as well as the throne’s function remains unclear, generating questions that continue to fuel scientific debate.